BabylonJS/OldDocumentationSite/content/resources/Manual/Transparency_and_How_Meshes_Are_Rendered.md

 - A mesh's `alphaIndex` property can be very useful as well, since they allow you to override the depth sorting of alpha-blended meshes.
 Also this property does not suffer from the same limitation as Rendering Groups (4 layers at most), and only has an effect on alpha-blended meshes.
 - You can rely on `needDepthPrePass` to help fixing issues with self transparency.
 - You can also use `separateCullingPass` on materials to force the engine to render the transparent objects in 2 passes: first the back faces and then the front faces.
 This can help a lot with self transparency.
+- If you are using `twoSidedLighting = true` for your transparent PBR material to be able to see the inside of a concave object (for example a box without a lid), you may find handy to set `forceNormalForward` to `true` instead to have the normal at the vertices always facing the camera, whatever the position of the camera around the object.
 - To prevent both the cost of either `needDepthPrePass` or `separateCullingPass` if the sum of your alpha stays below 1.0, you can change the alphaMode of the material to either `Engine.ALPHA_PREMULTIPLIED` or `Engine.ALPHA_PREMULTIPLIED_PORTERDUFF` which prevent the need of ordering the triangles.

 # Concave meshes and transparency